Travel Insurance in Alberta

 Manulife Travel Insurance

-Manulife is a household name in Canadian insurance for a reason — broad product range, decent coverage limits, established claims process, and direct online purchase for most plan types.
+Manulife is a household name in Canadian insurance for good reason — broad product range, solid coverage limits, an established claims process, and direct online purchase for most plan types.

 TuGo Travel Insurance

-TuGo (formerly Travel Underwriters) is a specialty Canadian travel insurance provider that's been around for over 60 years.
-They tend to specialize where the major bank-backed insurers fall short — particularly snowbirds, visitors to Canada with pre-existing conditions, and travelers who need flexibility.
+TTuGo (formerly Travel Underwriters) is a specialty Canadian travel insurance provider with over 60 years in the market.
+They tend to do well where bank-backed insurers fall short — particularly for snowbirds, visitors to Canada with pre-existing conditions, and travelers who need flexibility.

-The honest framing: for a healthy 35-year-old going to Mexico for two weeks, both insurers will cover you well and pricing differences will be small.
+The real differentiator shows up in complex situations.
+For a healthy 35-year-old heading to Mexico for two weeks, both insurers will cover you well and pricing differences will be small.
 For a 68-year-old snowbird heading to Arizona for four months with controlled high blood pressure and a recent medication change, the difference between insurers can mean the difference between a covered claim and a denied one.

 Pre-Existing Conditions — The Most Important Part of the Policy

 This is the section most Albertans skip.
-It's also the section where the most claims get denied.
+It's also where the most claims get denied.

 Travel insurance policies define "pre-existing condition" through what's called a stability period — a window of time before your departure during which your medical condition must have remained unchanged.
 Different policies have different stability periods, and they vary by age.
 Some examples: